johnymontana/johnymontana.github.io/_posts/2017-11-12-scraping-russian-twitter-trolls-python-neo4j.md

 # Importing Into Neo4j

 Now that we have our scraped tweet data we're ready to insert into Neo4j.
-We'll do this by loading the JSON data and passing it as a parameter to a Cypher query, using the Python driver for Neo4j.
+We have [several options for importing data into Neo4j](https://neo4j.com/developer/guide-importing-data-and-etl/).
+We'll do our import by loading the JSON data and passing it as a parameter to a Cypher query, using the Python driver for Neo4j.

 We'll use a simple graph data model, treating Hashtags and Links as nodes in the graph, as well as the Tweet and User who posted the tweet.